 Pursuant to the anti-dilution provisions contained in the certification of designation for our Series C Preferred Stock, in the event that, while any of our Series C Preferred Stock is outstanding, we issue equity or equity-linked securities at an effective common stock purchase price of less than the Series C Preferred Stock conversion price then in effect, we are required, subject to certain limitations and adjustments as provided in the certificate of designation, to reduce the Series C Preferred Stock conversion price to equal the effective common stock purchase price.
 This reduction in the Series C Preferred Stock conversion price will result in a greater number of shares of common stock becoming issuable upon conversion of the Series C Preferred Stock for no additional consideration.
-In accordance with this anti-dilution price protection, because the effective purchase price per share of common stock in this offering is below the current Series C Preferred Stock conversion price of \$5.00 per share of common stock, it will result in additional shares of common stock becoming issuable to the holders of our Series C Preferred Stock upon conversion of the Series C Preferred Stock.
-As a result of this offering, based on 37,025 shares of Series C Preferred Stock outstanding as of September 19, 2019, the conversion price for the Series C Preferred Stock will be adjusted to \$1.80, and we would be required to issue 88,305 additional shares of common stock to the holders of Series C Preferred Stock upon conversion of their Series C Preferred Stock.
+In accordance with this anti-dilution price protection, if the effective purchase price per share of common stock in this offering is below the current Series C Preferred Stock conversion price of \$5.00 per share of common stock, it will result in additional shares of common stock becoming issuable to the holders of our Series C Preferred Stock upon conversion of the Series C Preferred Stock.
+As a result of this offering, based on the assumed public offering price of \$2.94 per unit, which is the last reported sale price for our common stock as reported on the NYSE American on September 11, 2019 and 37,806 shares of Series C Preferred Stock to the holders of Series C Preferred Stock will be adjusted to \$2.18, and we would be required to issue 33,907 additional shares of common stock to the holders of Series C Preferred Stock.